 We are often asked questions about pricing in our industry.
 So we thought it might be helpful to arrange a list of frequently asked questions (FAQ’s) about pricing in the custom home industry.
 These are our top 8 custom home pricing questions.

-Q. Do you send every plan out for bids from the trades before you provide a cost estimate on a custom home?
+Q. Do you send every plan out for pricing from the trades before you provide a cost estimate to the client on a custom home?

-Q: So, how can you be so detailed and precise in your estimate to the client (over 300 line items)?
+Q: How can you be so detailed and precise in your initial estimate to the client (over 500 line items)?

 Q: Do you know the cost of every option?